 1.2 As authorities have no legal powers to hold revenue reserves other than those for reasonable working capital needs, or for specifically earmarked purposes, whenever an authority’s year-end general reserve is significantly higher than the annual precept, an explanation has to be provided to the auditor.

 1.3 Although sections 32 and 43 of the Local Government Finance Act 1992 require local authorities to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement, there is no specified minimum level of reserves that an authority should hold.
-It is the responsibility of the Responsible Financial Officer and the Council to determine the level of reserves and to ensure that there are procedures for their establishment and use.
+It is the responsibility of the Responsible Financial Officer and the Council to determine the level of reserves and to ensure that there are procedures for their establishment and use and in all circumstances the Council and relevant committees must be alerted if the reserves are at 3 month’s or at realistic risk of reaching 3 month’s of the precept for the relevant year

 1.4 This Council conducts a major review of its reserves through its annual budgeting process and, on an ongoing basis, through at least once (usually twice) per month scrutiny of its finances through formal meetings.
 Additionally, day-to-day management of financial matters by the Responsible Financial Officer and scrutiny by working groups of councillors ensure that changes affecting risk management and reserves levels are identified and alerted to Council.